jbeda/eightypercent/content/post/layers-in-the-stack.md

   * Systems like [Apache Flume](http://flume.apache.org/)[^flume] can be used to collect and reliably save structured logs for processing in the Hadoop ecosystem.
 [Google BigQuery](https://cloud.google.com/bigquery/) and [Google Cloud Dataflow](https://cloud.google.com/dataflow/) are also well suited to ingesting and analyzing structured log data.

 Next on the list would be to talk about continuous integration/continuous deployment (CI/CD) systems and systems for communicating between microservices (RPC and queues).
 But I think I'll stop here.
 If this is useful (or if you think I'm missing anything huge) please let me know via [twitter](https://www.twitter.com/jbeda).

+[^other-posts]: [Brandon Philips](https://twitter.com/brandonphilips) from CoreOS points me to a [similar post](https://coreos.com/blog/cluster-osi-model/) from [Barak Michener](https://twitter.com/barakmich).
+I go into more minutia here and don't try and define a strict stack.

 [^caveats]:
     Some caveats: